TheMaster1127/HTVM/README.md

 ### **Total Syntax Customization – The Ultimate Flexibility**

-HTVM **isn’t just about converting your custom language to multiple targets—it’s about letting you build your language exactly the way you want.** And when I say customizable, I mean **everything** is customizable:
+HTVM **isn’t just about converting your custom language to multiple targets—it’s about letting you build your language exactly the way you want.** And when I say customizable, I mean **everything** is customizable.

 ---